 But is it as simple as getting more women to choose an engineering major over sociology?

 Maybe not.
 Other studies seem to indicate that when more women move into a job field, the pay across the field goes down.
 Women nurses, doctors, and lawyers, for example, all get paid less than their male counterparts.

 Apparently, the trend works both ways.
 For example, the field of computer programming historically was lower paying when it was dominated by women, and as more men became interested the pay and prestige has increased.

 It's always going to be difficult to determine how much of a pay gap is due to gender bias and how much of it is due to difficult-to-measure factors.
-Do the women in those fields penalized for taking time off to parent?
-Do the men in those fields choose niche specializations that pay more, or are they just more aggressive in asking for more pay?
+Do the women in those fields get penalized for taking time off to parent?
+Do the men in those fields choose niche specializations that pay more, or are they more aggressive in asking for more pay?

 The good news is that despite the difficulties, the gender pay gap has been decreasing steadily.
 As more women go to college and become educated about what fields will provide the best options hopefully it will continue to decrease.